BuildMetricLab

 How the build project budget calculator works

 Budget "wastage" is contingency.
-Typical allowances: 10% on a kitchen/bath, 15% on a single-story addition, 20%+ on historic-district or change-of-use work.
-Our defaults reflect common US trade allowances — adjust upwards for non-standard geometry, downwards if your experience says so.
+Typical allowances: 10% on a kitchen or bath, 15% on a single-story addition, 20% or more on historic-district or change-of-use work.
+Our defaults reflect common US allowances, and can be adjusted upwards for older properties or uncertain scope, or downwards where the scope is well defined.

 What this tool does not do